kebre001/images/README.md

-# Containers: Java
+# Containers: Python3.6
-Generic java container built on top of Alpine Linux to support games such as Minecraft and Bungeecord.
+python container built on top of Alpine Linux to support python scripts/bots